tum638/omni/README.md

 - Demonstrate feasibility with a working prototype using Arduino, mobile app and web server (credential verification server)

 ## 3. User Flow
-- Employee opens the app on their smartphone
-- Face ID / password is required to continue
 - The app scans for nearby authorized receivers (BLE)
 - Available doors are displayed in the app
 - Employee selects a door to unlock